 The cyclospora parasite causes intestinal illness as a result of consuming contaminated food or water.
 Symptoms can begin a week or more after consuming the parasite.
 They include diarrhea and frequent, sometimes explosive bowel movements, according to the US Centers for Disease Control and Prevention.
 Those who are infected might also experience loss of appetite, weight loss, stomach cramps or pain, nausea, gas and fatigue.
 Vomiting, headache, fever, body aches and flu-like symptoms can also occur.

 The symptoms, which can begin a week or more after consuming the parasite, include diarrhea and frequent, sometimes explosive bowel movements, according to the US Centers for Disease Control and Prevention.
 Those infected can experience loss of appetite, weight loss, stomach cramps or pain, nausea, gas and fatigue.
 Vomiting, headache, fever, body aches and flu-like symptoms can also occur.

 Other parasite outbreaks

 In an email, McDonald’s said it’s working with officials in the affected states.

 “Out of an abundance of caution, we decided to voluntarily stop selling salads at impacted restaurants until we can switch to another lettuce blend supplier,” the email said.
 “We are in the process of removing existing salad blend from identified restaurants and distribution centers – which includes approximately 3,000 of our US restaurants primarily located in the Midwest.”

-Cyclospora is also behind an ongoing outbreak linked to recalled Del Monte Fresh vegetable trays; believed to be responsible for more than 200 illnesses in four states.
+The parasite cyclospora is the culprit behind an ongoing outbreak linked to recalled Del Monte Fresh vegetable trays; it’s linked to more than 200 illnesses in four states.